forio/front-end-code-standards/readme.md

 ## Don't`s

-### Use of CoffeeScript in production.
+### Use of CoffeeScript in Production
-"I love CoffeeScript, i think CoffeeScript is a brilliant experiment.
+"I love CoffeeScript, I think CoffeeScript is a brilliant experiment.
 It shows that if you take just the good parts of javascript and put a much better syntax on it, it's a really lovely programming language.
 I wish javascript looked a lot more like CoffeeScript.
 That said, I would be careful where you use CoffeeScript.
 I think it makes a lot of sense for experimentation, for prototypes, for one-offs, for hobbies...
 I would not use it in production.
 It's not a fully baked language, it's not a standard language, it's not fair to require anyone who might come after you..."  - Douglas Crockford

-### Modify built-in objects or custom libraries.
+### Modification of Built-in Objects and Custom Libraries
 ```javascript
 String.prototype.toTitleCase = function () {
     // ...